lm3nitro/Projects/New/Bash/Ping sweep.md

 ## Script

 Below is the script I created.
 Here I am scanning all the devices in my network (10.10.100.0/24).
-I am then taking the output and modifying it to display only the relevent information I am interested seeing by using grep:
+I am then taking the output and modifying it to display only the relevant information I am interested seeing by using grep:

 ```bash
 #!/bin/bash